AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 1. When the player application launches, this configuration file is read and points to the applicable AEM server where it is registered and then controlled.

    >[!NOTE]
    >This file is *read only* the first time that the application is launched and cannot be used for subsequent configurations.
-If the player is launched before the configuration file was dropped, simply uninstall and reinstall the application on the device.
+If the player is launched before the configuration file is dropped, simply uninstall and reinstall the application on the device.

 ### Policy Attributes {#policy-attributes}